-Moving to AMCS Route Optimisation will provide the type of advanced route planning ROAF needs to organize the waste collection and processing for seven different municipalities into a single system.
+Moving to AMCS Route Optimisation will provide the type of advanced route planning ROAF needs to organise the waste collection and processing for seven different municipalities into a single system.
 It will also give them a much better overview of the business and the day-to-day operations with the insights they need to increase efficiency and further simplify the planning process.
 The company currently operates around 48 vehicles of several different types to collect waste from an assortment of container types.
-These range from 140-liter household bins to containers that require cranes to lift.
+These range from 140-litre household bins to containers that require cranes to lift.

-A new trend in the waste storage and collection for apartment blocks is sealed underground containers that can hold up to 8000 liters of waste and are emptied using suction systems instead of lifting.
+A new trend in the waste storage and collection for apartment blocks is sealed underground containers that can hold up to 8000 litres of waste and are emptied using suction systems instead of lifting.
 The advantage of this system is that it is better protected from the elements and pests.
 ROAF has already invested in one vehicle to collect from these types of containers and will probably add more in the future.
 They expect that being able to empty these types of containers based on fill levels will become increasingly important as more multi-household buildings are built with this waste collection solution.

-ROAF also expects digital improvements to allow easier and more efficient communication and interaction with their driver.
+ROAF also expects the digital improvements to allow easier and more efficient communication and interaction with their driver.
 The Route Optimisation system can generate digital driving lists directly to the drivers through the Mobile Workforce option, as well as facilitate ID recognition and location placement control for containers.
-In addition, it offers ROAF a way to plan collections on the basis of container capacity, fill-level forecasts, and on-demand emptying instead of driving fixed schedules that result in inefficient use of vehicle capacity.
+In addition, it offers ROAF a way to plan collections on the basis of container capacity, fill-level forecasts, and on-demand emptying instead of driving fixed schedules that result in an inefficient use of vehicle capacity.